AgTech for all: a technical solution to measure soil moisture

 The technological solution consists of a device that allows measuring soil moisture, encapsulated, robust, low cost and highly usable.
 The device is complemented by a data visualization tool that does not require an internet connection to operate.
 Once loaded in the browser it can be used offline.
 Additionally, tutorial videos were created for the installation of the device, and the download and visualization of data, as well as a manual of soil moisture management practices.

-By involving the farmers since the design phase of the solution, we guarantee that we fulfll their expectations and needs, and guarantee the adoption of the technology.
+By involving the farmers since the design phase of the solution, we guarantee that we fulfill their expectations and needs, and guarantee the adoption of the technology.

-The existing technological solutions on the market are only probes, portable devices or complete stations, which require advanced knowledge for their installation, do not take data continuously, are not economically accessible, may require an Internet connection to operate or do not have local support. .
+The existing technological solutions on the market are only probes, portable devices or complete stations, which require advanced knowledge for their installation, do not collect data continuously, are not economically accessible, may require an internet connection to operate or do not have local support.